genomeud/Seedforce/Primula_palinuri/README.md

 USE

 Follow the script a01_de_novo_pipeline_stacks.sh.
-The folder functions contains all the functions required to run the script.
+The folder "functions" contains all the functions required to run the script.